Lan4ver/UniversityProject_ATM/README.md

-University project made in Windows Form app that simulating atm payout
+University project made in Windows Form that simulating atm payout